-Billing for RTM Code
+Billing for an RTM Code

 Billing for Remote Therapeutic Monitoring (RTM) codes can feel complex, but it’s also a game-changer for providers.
 With the right approach, these codes open opportunities to track patient progress, improve outcomes, and get reimbursed for the time and technology invested.